developerforce/Force.com-JavaScript-REST-Toolkit/README.markdown

 Force.com JavaScript REST Toolkit
 =================================

-This minimal toolkit allows JavaScript in Visualforce pages to call the Force.com REST API either via the Ajax Proxy (in the case of web apps) or directly (from a PhoneGap app), providing an easy-to-use JavaScript wrapper.
+This minimal toolkit allows JavaScript in Visualforce pages to call the Force.com REST API in a number of different ways.

 Background
 ----------

 Due to the [same origin policy](http://en.wikipedia.org/wiki/Same_origin_policy), JavaScript running in Visualforce pages may not use [XmlHttpRequest](http://en.wikipedia.org/wiki/XMLHttpRequest) to directly invoke the REST API, since Visualforce pages have hostnames of the form abc.na1.visual.force.com, and the REST API endpoints are of the form na1.salesforce.com.

+The RemoteTK Visualforce Component (comprising RemoteTK.component and RemoteTKController.cls) provides an abstraction very similar to the REST API, implemented via `@RemoteAction` methods in the component's controller.
+The advantage of this mechanism is that no API calls are consumed.
+A disadvantage is that upsert is not currently implemented.

-We can work around this restriction by using the [AJAX Proxy](http://www.salesforce.com/us/developer/docs/ajax/Content/sforce_api_ajax_queryresultiterator.htm#ajax_proxy).
+Alternatively, the ForceTK JavaScript library works around the same origin restriction by using the [AJAX Proxy](http://www.salesforce.com/us/developer/docs/ajax/Content/sforce_api_ajax_queryresultiterator.htm#ajax_proxy) to give full access to the REST API.
 Since the AJAX proxy is present on all
 Visualforce hosts with an endpoint of the form https://abc.na1.visual.force.com/services/proxy, our Visualforce-hosted JavaScript can invoke it, passing the desired resource URL in an HTTP header.
+A drawback here is that using the REST API, even from a Visualforce page, consumes API calls.

-Alternatively, to host JavaScript outside the Force.com platform, we can deploy a simple PHP proxy to perform the same function as the AJAX proxy.
+To host JavaScript outside the Force.com platform, we can deploy a simple PHP proxy to perform the same function as the AJAX proxy.

 [PhoneGap](http://www.phonegap.com/) provides a way for HTML5/JavaScript apps to run as native applications; in this configuration a proxy is not required - the toolkit simply provides a convenient abstraction of the REST API.